learn-co-curriculum/phrg-js-object-oriented-this-walkthrough-readme/README.md

 let greetFn = person.greet

-greet() == person
+greetFn() == person
 // false
-greet()
+greetFn()
 // window

 person.greet() == person
 // true
 ```

 Ok, so let's walk through the code above.
 We set our `greet` property on the `person` object to point to the same function, and see that when we call `person.greet()`, `this` refers to the `person` object.
 The tricky part happens when we write `let greetFn = person.greet`.
 What this does is assign a local variable `greetFn` to refer to the function on the `person` object.
 However, this local variable **does not** refer to the `person` object at all.
 It has zero knowledge of the `person` object.
 It *only* points to the function.
-Then we invoke the function by calling `greet()`.
+Then we invoke the function by calling `greetFn()`.
 In doing so, we are not calling the property on the object, we are simply invoking the function, making `this` global - or in the context of the browser, `window`.

 ### Functions within Functions